JoelEager/terminal-mines/README.md

 # terminal-mines
-A command-line clone of Minesweeper in Python.
+A command-line variant of Minesweeper in Python.

 ![Screenshot](https://raw.githubusercontent.com/JoelEager/terminal-mines/master/screenshot.png "A game in progress")